-(At OptiMale we do provide a face-to-face consultation option which is similar to the Harley Street clinics if you’d prefer this to a remote consultation or require a physical examination)
+(At OptiMale we do provide a face-to-face consultation option which is similar to the Harley Street clinics but better value)

 Online ‘medical facilitators’

 These are companies that work in a grey area in the TRT UK market.
 They avoid being called private medical clinics by claiming that they don’t actually provide treatment, they just facilitate treatment by doctors.
 This is technically incorrect as they are responsible for ordering and sending medication to patients as well as dealing with patient’s concerns.

-Being in this grey area also means that they are not regulated and do not have any medical or indemnity insurance.
+Being in this grey area also means that they are not regulated and often do not have any valid medical or indemnity insurance.
 The big risk with using a company like this is that if something goes wrong you will be out of pocket with no treatment available.

 The service provided by these companies is often poor, mainly due to an explosion in the number of patients they try to manage.
 This means that they struggle to respond to queries and provide proper support nor do they screen adequately for medical issues before starting TRT.
 Also watch out for hidden charges – doctor’s fees and postage costs!

 Online private TRT UK clinic (OptiMale)

 OptiMale falls within this category.
-Our highly experienced doctors provide mostly remote consultations over the phone which allows us to keep costs down and still provide safe, effective treatment.
+Our highly experienced doctors provide consultations across the UK and organised by us, this allows us to keep costs down and still provide safe, effective treatment.
 We have extremely quick response times to your issues, usually within a few hours for most calls or emails, to ensure you get quick answers and advice.
 We can support you throughout your TRT experience without the need for costly follow up consultations.
 All doctor advice and support after the initial consultation is included in the monthly cost.

 The monthly cost is roughly £89.99, this is cheaper for some options and sometimes slightly more if you require extra medications.
 For less than a pint of beer or a cup of coffee a day you can be back to normal and feeling great again.
 Contact us for more information.